-I. MINNESOTA TRANSFER CURRICULUM (MnTC)/ GENERAL EDUCATION REQUIREMENTS GOAL 2 is fulfilled when all other MnTC goals for this plan are completed.
-GOAL 3: NATURAL SCIENCES minimum of 6 CR A minimum of two courses with a lab from two different areas that meet MnTC Goal 3 GOAL 4: MATHEMATICAL/LOGICAL REASONING minimum of 3 CR Credits from MnTC Goal 4 GOAL 5: HISTORY AND THE SOCIAL AND BEHAVIORIAL SCIENCES minimum of 9 CR A minimum of two credits from each of three different areas that meet MnTC Goal 5 Recommended: COMM 1110, Introduction to Mass Communication, 3 cr; COMM 1337, Social Media, 3 cr GOAL 6: THE HUMANITIES AND FINE ARTS minimum of 9 CR A minimum of two credits from each of three different areas that meet MnTC Goal 6 Recommended: COMM 1125, Oral Interpretation, 3 cr GOAL 7: HUMAN DIVERSITY GOAL 8: GLOBAL PERSPECTIVE GOAL 9: ETHICAL & CIVIC RESPONSIBILITY To be met by a course taken in Goal 3, 5 or 6.
-GOAL 10: PEOPLE & THE ENVIRONMENT To be met by a course taken in Goal 3, 5 or 6. • FIRST YEAR EXPERIENCE
+- I. MINNESOTA TRANSFER CURRICULUM (MnTC)/ COMM 1114, Fundamentals of Public Speaking, 3 cr ENGL 1117, Reading and Writing Critically I, 4 cr ENGL 1118, Reading and Writing Critically II, 4 cr GOAL 2 is fulfilled when all other MnTC goals for this plan are completed.
+GOAL 3: NATURAL SCIENCES minimum of 6 CR A minimum of two courses with a lab from two different areas that meet MnTC Goal 3 GOAL 4: MATHEMATICAL/LOGICAL REASONING minimum of 3 CR Credits from MnTC Goal 4 GOAL 5: HISTORY AND THE SOCIAL AND BEHAVIORIAL SCIENCES..... minimum of 9 CR A minimum of two credits from each of three different areas that meet MnTC Goal 5 Recommended: COMM 1110, Introduction to Mass Communication, 3 cr; COMM 1337, Social Media, 3 cr GOAL 6: THE HUMANITIES AND FINE ARTS A minimum of two credits from each of three different areas that meet MnTC Goal 6 Recommended: COMM 1125, Oral Interpretation, 3 cr COMM 1130, Interpersonal Communication, 3 cr COMM 2100.
+Intercultural Communication.
+3 cr GOAL 9: ETHICAL & CIVIC RESPONSIBILITY To be met by a course taken in Goal 3, 5 or 6.
+GOAL 10: PEOPLE & THE ENVIRONMENT To be met by a course taken in Goal 3, 5 or 6.